Kayli/logspub/logic.md

-# topics related to logic
+# notes on topics related to logic

-## basics [^1]
+## basics

+- logic
+  - is the study of correct reasoning

+- types
+  - formal logic
+    - is the science of deductively valid inferences or logical truths
+    - uses formal language
+    - studies how conclusions follow from premises due to the structure of arguments alone, independent of their topic and content
+    - examples: algebraic logic, boolean logic

+  - informal logic
+    - examines arguments expressed in natural language
+    - associated with informal fallacies, critical thinking, and argumentation theory
+    - wikipedia says that bayesian logic is informal (but why???)
+    - approaches
+      - pragmatic or dialogical approach
+        - composed of arguments as speech acts occuring in a context which affects the standards of right and wrong arguments
+        - dialogues are games of persuasion
+          - each player has the goal of convincing the opponent of their own conclusion
+          - arguments are the moves of the game
+          - winning move
+            - is a successful argument
+              - that takes the opponent's commitments as premises
+              - and shows how one's own conclusion follows from them
+          - fallacy
+            - is a violation of the standards of proper argumentative rules

+## propositional logic, boolean algebra

-- truth-functional propositional logic
+- is a truth-functional propositional logic
 - formulas are interpreted as having precisely one of two possible truth values, the truth value of true l the truth value of false
 - principle of bivalence and the law of excluded middle are upheld

 - inferences: are steps in reasoning, moving from premises to logical consequences